|

 Licensing

-If you are developing a clientside application to run on a single server, but distributed to many possible client machines, only a single user licence for TwainControlX is required.
+If you are developing a clientside application to run on a single server, but distributed to many possible client machines, only a single user licence for the ActiveX control is required.
 This is regardless of how many clients will access the server, or whether the application is running over the internet or a local intranet.

 You may wish to run your application on the server, while at the same time maintaining a development system for testing and troubleshooting.
 This would mean that the software is being used on two computers simultaneously, and for this a 2 user licence is required.

 For the control to run on the client machines, it needs to be able to read the licence information normally held in the .LIC file.
 To enable this, you must create a licence package (.LPK) file which is stored on the server and read by the browser when needed.
-Microsoft supplies a "License Package Authoring Tool" for this purpose which can be downloaded here.
+We provide the .LPK files for both the trial and full versions of TwainControlX, WebTwainX and PDFBuilderX, and these are copied to the installation directory after running our installers.

 Adding the Control to a Web Page